MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 - **ServiceMachinePort**  Retrieves the port of the KMS host used for anti-piracy.
 - **ServiceProductKeyID**  Retrieves the License key of the KMS
 - **SharedPCMode**  Returns Boolean for devices that have enabled the configuration EnableSharedPCMode.
-- **Signature**  Retrieves if it is a signature machine sold by Microsoft store.
+- **Signature**  Retrieves if it's a signature machine sold by Microsoft store.
 - **SLICStatus**  Whether a SLIC table exists on the device.
 - **SLICVersion**  Returns OS type/version from SLIC table.